dinaizida/sequelizedBurger1/README.md

 * Each burger in the waiting area also has a button to eat it.
 When the user clicks it, the burger will move to the right side of the page.
 * Burgers on the right side of the page have a delete button to remove it from view.
 * The app stores every burger in a database, whether eaten or not.
+* Customer association added to the project.
+This involved creating one new Customer model and connecting it with a Burger model.
+* Validations added to Customer and Burger models.

 # Technologies Used: